What to Include in Your Guitar Practice Schedule

 - You dabble with a little of this and a little of that.

-- You finish your practice feeling like you weren’t very effective and that there was something you missed.
+- You finish your practice session feeling like you weren’t very effective and that there was something you missed.

 Has this ever happened to you?